-Do these exercises 3-4 times a day.
+Do these exercises three to four times a day.
 Start straight away, you do not need to push into pain.

 Point your foot up and down.
 Repeat this 10 times.

 With your heels together, move your toes apart to turn the foot outwards.
 Repeat this 10 times.
 Do this movement gently within comfort.